You are here

 Desirable Qualifications

-High school graduation or possession of a GED certificate and three years of experience in the performance of preventative maintenance and repairs assisting a journey level mechanic.
-Successful completion of vocational technical training in heavy equipment may substitute year for year for experience.
-A valid driver's license is required.
+High school graduation or equivalent and three years of experience in the performance of preventative maintenance and repairs assisting a journey level mechanic.

 Class Specification History